wrobstory/d3.chart.choropleth/README.md

 **Description:**

-When value provided sets the width of the SVG.
+When value provided sets the width of the map.
 If no value provided, defaults to 960 for bl.ocks integration.

 **Parameters:**